 Three Important Questions to Ask When Interviewing Divorce Attorneys

-Maybe prompted by New Year’s resolutions to start fresh, or the stress caused by family holidays, but divorce attorneys’ phones ring more in January and February than other times of the year.
+Maybe the cause is New Year’s resolutions, or finally getting past the family expectations around the holidays, but divorce attorneys’ phones ring more in January and February than other times of the year.
 Despite my profession, I’m certainly no proponent of divorce in general.
 No matter the circumstances, it’s usually a heartbreaking decision and a painful process.
 No one gets married with the expectation that divorce will follow.

 But, after the decision to divorce has been made, the next most important decision centers on which attorneys are hired to help.
 For most people, divorce is the biggest “negotiation” of their lives, impacting everything that’s most important: children, homes, retirement, careers.
 And people facing divorce might not realize how much the lawyers will set the tone of the divorce process.
 When looking for an attorney to represent you through a divorce, I believe there are a few important questions that, if answered honestly, will reveal a lot about the professional you’re thinking of hiring: